Deciphering the global production network from cross-border firm transactions: Abstract

 \section{Abstract}

 Critical for policy-making and business operations, the study of global supply chains has been severely hampered by a lack of detailed data.
-Here we harness global firm-level transaction data covering 20m global firms, and 1 billion cross-border transactions, to infer key inputs for over 1200 products.
+Here we harness international firm-level transaction data covering 20m global firms, and 1 billion cross-border transactions, to infer key inputs for over 1200 products.
 Transforming this data to a directed network, we find that products are clustered into three large groups including textiles, chemicals and food, and machinery and metals.
-European industrial nations and China dominate critical intermediate products in the network such as metals, common components and tools, while industrial complexity is correlated with embeddedness in densely connected supply chains.
-To validate the network, we find structural similarities with two alternative product networks, one generated via LLM queries and the other derived by NAFTA to track product origins.
-We further detect linkages between products identified in manually mapped single sector supply chains, including electric vehicle batteries and semi-conductors.
-Finally, metrics derived from network structure capturing both forward and backward linkages are able to predict country-product diversification patterns with high accuracy.
+European industrial nations and China dominate critical intermediate products such as metals, common components and tools, while industrial complexity is highly correlated with embeddedness in densely connected supply chains.
+Both forward and backward linkages are predictive of country-product diversification patterns, with stronger overall evidence for backward (upstream) linkages.
+Finally, we find structural similarities with AIPNET, a reference network generated via LLM queries, and strong linkages between products identified in manually-mapped electric vehicle battery and semiconductor supply chains.